CrowderSoup/crowdersoup.com/content/posts/programming/javascript/javascript-arrays-with-named-properties.md

-+++
+---
-title = "JavaScript: Array's with named Properties" date = "2015-11-11 12:46:49"
+title: "JavaScript: Array's with named Properties"
-categories = ["JavaScript"]
-tags = [
-    "programming",
-    "javascript",
-    "front-end",
-    "tips"
-]
-+++
+date: 2015-11-11 12:46:49
+categories:
+  - JavaScript
+tags:
+  - programming
+  - javascript
+  - front-end
+  - tips
+---

 Adding named properties to arrays in JavaScript can be handy in a few different cases.
 For instance:

 - You need a nice formatted title / description for a data set.
 Rather than having multiple objects you can use named properties and get away with only using one.
 - You want to add some functions to an array for whatever reason
 - Lots of other reasons that I can't think of right now!